Postpartum Fatigue

 Sources of B vitamins include:

-• Leafy green vegetables like spinach, Swiss chard, kale
+• Leafy green vegetables: Spinach, Swiss chard, kale

-Magnesium helps manage postpartum fatigue by supporting energy metabolism, muscle function, and neurotransmitter synthesis.
-It also has important anti-inflammatory properties.
-Magnesium can reduce the production of pro-inflammatory cytokines, which are known to contribute to fatigue.
-This is particularly relevant in the postpartum period, where inflammation can be elevated.
+Magnesium helps manage postpartum fatigue by supporting energy metabolism, muscle function, and neurotransmitter production.
+It also has anti-inflammatory effects that contribute to fatigue.
 [34-36]

 Sources of magnesium include:

-• Leafy green vegetables like spinach, Swiss chard, kale
+• Leafy green vegetables: Spinach, Swiss chard, kale

 The Gut-Brain Connection

-Incorporating probiotics from (from fermented foods like yogurt and kimchi) and prebiotics (from fiber-rich foods like fruits, vegetables, and whole grains) can support digestion and mood to help improve energy levels.
+Prebiotics, like galacto-oligosaccharides (GOS) and fructo-oligosaccharides (FOS), provide nourishment for probiotics and support the growth of beneficial gut bacteria.
+Incorporating probiotics from fermented foods like yogurt and kimchi, and prebiotics from fiber-rich foods like fruits, vegetables, and whole grains, can support digestion, mood, and energy levels.

-Hydration is an often overlooked element of energy maintenance — and dehydration can exacerbate fatigue by impairing cognitive function, mood, and physical performance.
+Hydration is an often overlooked factor of energy maintenance.
+Dehydration can exacerbate postpartum fatigue by impairing cognitive function, mood, and physical performance.

-Aim for about 2.7 liters of water per day, including supportive herbal teas and low-sodium broths, and eat lots of hydrating foods like fruits and vegetables.
+Drinking enough water supports metabolism by transporting nutrients and removing waste.
+Aim for around 2.7 liters of water per day, including herbal teas and low-sodium broths, and eat hydrating foods like whole fruits and vegetables.

 FAQs